Takidani Station

-Takidani Station (滝谷駅, Takidani-eki) is a passenger railway station in the city of Tondabayashi, Osaka Prefecture, Japan, operated by the private railway company Nankai Electric Railway.
+Takidani Station (滝谷駅, Takidani-eki) is a passenger railway station in the city of Tondabayashi, Osaka Prefecture, Japan.
+The station is operated by the private railway company Nankai Electric Railway.

 Lines

 Takidani Station is served by the Nankai Kōya Line, and is located 24.6 kilometers from the terminus of the line at Shiomibashi Station and 23.9 kilometers from Namba Station.

 Station layout

 The station consists of two opposed side platforms connected to the station building by a footbridge.
 The station is unattended.